-- a.
-All construction, operational and ongoing maintenance of the action should be described in detail.
-This should include the precise location (including coordinates) of all works to be undertaken, structures to be built or elements of the action that may have impacts on MNES. - b.
-A description of the anticipated start and completion dates of all actions such as the extent, staging and timing of clearing undertaken over the construction period. - c.
-The description of the action must also include details on how the works are to be undertaken (including stages of development and their timing) and design parameters for those aspects of the structures or elements of the action that may have relevant impacts. - d.
-The location, extent, and size (in hectares) of the total proposed action footprint, disturbance/impact footprint, and of any adjoining areas (beyond the impact area) that may be subject to indirect or facilitated impacts, including edge effects, noise, light spill, vehicle access, changes to surface and groundwater quality from sedimentation, acid sulfate soil disturbance, litter, road runoff, hazardous substance spills, quantity/availability or other associated activities. - e.
-A description, with supporting spatial information, detailing all proposed action area access roads and any other shared infrastructure with adjacent projects/areas to be constructed to facilitate the proposed action. - f.
-A description of the intended land uses proposed as part of the completed development, including of any proposed open space and/or conservation areas and associated ongoing activities, and details of the intended party that would be responsible for future management activities. - g.
-Details of any local or state government planning scheme, or plan or policy under any local or state government planning system that applies or is likely to apply to the proposed action.
-Details should include (but are not limited to): - i. what environmental assessment of the proposed action has been, or is being, carried out under the scheme, plan or policy

-- ii. application/approval numbers for existing applications where relevant - iii. obtained approvals or additional approvals that are required. - h.
-Please describe any changes to project or disturbance footprints that may have occurred since the original referral.
+- ii. timing and duration of decommissioning activities; and - iii. clearing of vegetation and rehabilitation to facilitate the removal of wind turbine blades and other infrastructure. - f.
+The location, extent, and size (in hectares) of the total proposed action footprint, disturbance/impact footprint, and of any adjoining areas (beyond the impact area) that may be subject to indirect or facilitated impacts, including edge effects, noise, light spill, vehicle access, changes to surface and groundwater quality, from sedimentation, hazardous substance spills, quantity/availability, or other associated activities. - g.
+A description, with supporting spatial information, detailing all proposed action site access roads and any other shared infrastructure with adjacent projects/areas to be constructed to facilitate the proposed action. - h.
+A description of the intended land uses proposed as part of the completed development, including of any proposed open space and/or conservation areas and associated ongoing activities, and details of the intended party that would be responsible for future management activities. - Details of any local or State Government planning scheme, or plan or policy under any local or State Government planning system that applies or is likely to apply to the proposed action.
+Details should include, but are not limited to: - what environmental assessment of the proposed action has been, or is being, carried out under the scheme, plan or policy; - ii. application/approval numbers for existing applications where relevant, and - iii. obtained approvals or additional approvals that are required. - j.
+A description of any changes to project or disturbance footprints that may have occurred since the original valid referral, including supporting aerial imagery and spatial files.
 Please note these changes may require a formal variation request.

-2.3 FEASIBLE ALTERNATIVES
+2.3.
+Feasible Alternatives

 - a.
-Any feasible alternatives to the action to the extent reasonably practicable, including: - i. if relevant, the alternative of taking no action - ii. a comparative description of the impacts of each alternative on the NES matters protected by controlling provisions of Part 3 of the EPBC Act for the action - iii. sufficient detail to make clear why any alternative is preferred to another - iv.
-Discussion of the short, medium and long-term advantages and disadvantages of the options should be discussed.
+Any feasible alternatives to the action to the extent reasonably practicable, including: - i. if relevant, the alternative of taking no action; - ii. a comparative description of the impacts of each alternative on the MNES protected by controlling provisions of Part 3 of the EPBC Act for the action; - iii. sufficient detail to make clear why any alternative is preferred to another; and - iv. discussion of the short, medium and long-term advantages and disadvantages of the options should be discussed. - b.
+For the selected alternative, this section should also consider whether the proposed action will facilitate further development and growth, and indirectly cause increased pressure on MNES. - c.
+Wherever possible, mapping and figures should be included to describe any alternative measures/routes.